jhyang21/parafile/tests/README.md

 # Parafile Testing Framework

-This directory contains the comprehensive testing framework for Parafile, implementing the senior developer's recommended multi-layered testing approach.
+This directory contains the comprehensive testing framework for Parafile

 ## Testing Architecture